sdrobert/pydrobert-pytorch/docs/source/cli.rst

                           The number of workers to spawn to process the data.
 0 is serial.
 Defaults to the CPU count --mp-chunk-size MP_CHUNK_SIZE
                           The number of utterances that a multiprocessing worker will process at once.
 Impacts speed and memory consumption.
-    --timeout TIMEOUT     When using multiple workers, how long (in seconds) without new data before terminating.
-The default is to wait indefinitely.
     --skip-frame-times    If true, will store token tensors of shape (R,) instead of (R, 3), foregoing segment start and end times.
     --feat-sizing         If true, will store token tensors of shape (R, 1) instead of (R, 3), foregoing segment start and end times (which trn does not have).
 The extra dimension will allow data in this directory to be loaded as features in a SpectDataSet.